sailfish009/openstructure/modules/mol/base/doc/editors.rst

     :param chain: `A valid chain`
     :type chain: :class:`ChainHandle`

+  .. method:: ReorderAllResidues()

+    Reorder residues of the all chains such that their residues numbers are continuously increasing.
+This function might be useful in cases of PDB files that do not list the residues from N to C terminus but rather use the residue number to describe their position in the chain.

+  .. method:: RenumberAllResidues(start, keep_spacing)

+    Renumber residues of all chains

+    :param start: Residues of every chain will be renumbered, whereas the first residue gets the residue number start.
+    :type start: int

+    :param keep_spacing: If set to false, residues will continously Otherwise the spacings between the residues are kept
+    :type keep_spacing: bool

+  .. method:: RenumberChain(chain, new_numbers)

+    Renumber residues of the given chain

+    :param chain: A valid chain
+    :type chain: :class:`ChainHandle`

+    :param new_numbers: A valid ResNumList
+    :type new_numbers: :class:`ResNumList`

+  .. method:: RenumberChain(chain, start, keep_spacing)

+    Renumber residues of the given chain

+    :param chain: A valid chain
+    :type chain: :class:`ChainHandle`

+    :param start: Residues of given chain will be renumbered, whereas the first residue gets the residue number start.
+    :type start: int

+    :param keep_spacing: If set to false, residues will continously Otherwise the spacings between the residues are kept
+    :type keep_spacing: bool

+  .. method:: GetMode()

+    Get edit mode of editor

+    :returns: :class:`EditMode`

   .. method:: RenameAtom(atom, new_name)

      Change the name of atom to new_name without changing anything else.